americocunhajr/EPIDEMIC/paper/paper.md

 To check the restrictions on the use of EPIDEMIC routines, the \"test\" folder brings together a set of \"verification scripts\" to individually cover each possible error in these routines.
-To facilitate its use, EPIDEMIC has a tutorial with examples and explanations about the code.
+To facilitate its use, EPIDEMIC has a tutorial, in English and Portuguese, with examples and explanations about the code.

 This educational code proves to be an important didactic tool for epidemiological analysis, as it is available in a transparent,